Western Sydney Wanderers FC: 2016–17 season

-Gombau era
+Josep Gombau era

 2017–18 season

 The Wanderers began this season with the FFA Cup.
 They started by defeating Wellington Phoenix 1–0 with new marquee signing Oriol Riera scoring in the 120th minute of the game.
 A routine 4–0 defeat of Bentleigh Greens followed in the Round of 16.
 The quarter final match against Blacktown City FC was an epic encounter.
 The Wanderers went out to an early 1–0 lead through an Oriol Riera penalty kick.
 Blacktown hit back in the second half and took the game to extra time, where substitute James Andrew scored to put Blacktown ahead.
 Riera popped up again in the 111th minute to equalise, and the Wanderers held their nerve in the shootout to win it 4–2.

 In a huge shock for the A-League and the Wanderers in particular, on 1 October 2017, foundation coach Tony Popovic quit the club to join Karabükspor in the Turkish Super Lig, taking with him assistant manager Andres Carrasco & goalkeeping coach Zeljko Kalac.
 The Wanderers installed Hayden Foxe as caretaker manager while they looked to appoint a full-time manager.
 After defeating Perth Glory in the opening round, they lost the FFA Cup Semi-Final against Adelaide United.

 Josep Gombau was announced as the new manager for the Wanderers on 1 November 2017.
 His first game in charge was a 1–1 home draw against Melbourne City.
 The team then lost 3 in a row against Adelaide, Brisbane and a 5–0 drubbing against city rivals Sydney FC.
-Gombau stabilised the team somewhat in the busy January new year period, where he went 4 games without loss between January 1 to January 18, but the team were unable to string together more than 2 wins in a row.
+Gombau stabilised the team somewhat in the busy January new year period, where he went 4 games without loss between 1 January and 18 January, but the team were unable to string together more than 2 wins in a row.
 A 3–0 win against Brisbane in the penultimate week of the season put them in the last play-off position, 1 point ahead of Brisbane and Perth, who were facing each other in the final week.

 While a win would have secured a finals berth as Brisbane defeated Perth 3–2, the Wanderers season fell apart in the second half.
 Having taken an early lead with an Oriol Riera goal, the Wanderers conceded two goals to Adelaide before Marcelo Carrusca levelled the game heading into half-time.
 The 62nd minute sending off of Keanu Baccus for kicking out at an opponent left them a man down and needing to attack.
 As they pushed players forward Adelaide kept breaking on the counter-attack, eventually scoring the winning goal in the 80th minute through Ryan Kitto.

-On the 19 April, after a disappointing season where the Wanderers failed to qualify for the 2017–18 A-League finals and players making problems with his management style known to reporters and the public, Gombau was fired.
+On 19 April, after a disappointing season where the Wanderers failed to qualify for the 2017–18 A-League finals and players making problems with his management style known to reporters and the public, Gombau was fired.
 The Wanderers finished the season in 7th place on 33 points, two behind Brisbane, one ahead of Perth, having won 8 games, drew 9, lost 10, scoring 38 goals and conceding 47 against.